 Originally Palm Cove was a pristine holiday spot for people from Cairns and the Atherton Tablelands.
 Palm Cove was a quiet community linked by a dirt road, dotted with beach shacks and holidaying families.

 In 1982 when work began on the Sebel Reef House and Spa extensions things in the village had already started to change, with the force of the 80’s tourism development boom hitting the state.
 It was then that the developers decided that they would not let Palm Cove become a mini Gold Coast, in the 80’s a 10 year strategic plan was written aimed at protecting Palm Cove and providing the template for future development.
 The plan recommended a design criteria to ensure Palm Cove retained its unique character while also covering the full spectrum of issues from the containment of development height to four storeys — the height of the palm trees that give the Cove its name — to the design of dustbins.

 It was in the early years that developers made the decision to protect the giant Melaleuca trees that to this day remain stately throughout the village of Palm Cove.

-To date Palm Cove has developed almost by stealth and with the town in the final stage of development you will see the personality and village character of Palm Cove now mature and open to tourists from all over the world.
+To date Palm Cove has developed almost by stealth and with the holiday town finally completed you will see the personality and village character of Palm Cove now mature and open to tourists from all over the world.

 Oceans Edge — Pure Palm Cove

-The Oceans Edge community that is currently being developed on the 100 acres site at Novotel Palm Cove Resort has been carefully planned to preserve the pristine environment which is naturally Palm Cove, it is of course the development's greatest asset.
+The Oceans Edge community that was developed on the 100 acres site at Grand Chancellor Palm Cove Resort has been carefully planned to preserve the pristine environment which is naturally Palm Cove, it is of course the development's greatest asset.

 Planners have incorporated cutting-edge ecologically sustainable development features that not only provide protection for the surrounding natural trees and wildlife, but also reduce energy and water consumption and allow for seamless integration of the buildings and natural environments.